 To complete the educational requirements of becoming chartered, you will need to complete an accredited Masters course or undertake further learning in the work place.

 To complete the working requirements you will need to undertake initial professional development (IPD) which meets the work experience requirements of becoming chartered.
-During this process you will usually receive support from a mentor or supervisor who will help guide you and provide feedback.
-When your professional body has received evidence of your academic qualifications and IPD you will undertake a Professional Review interview.
+During this process you'll usually receive support from a mentor or supervisor who will help guide you and provide feedback.
+When your professional body has received evidence of your academic qualifications and IPD you will undertake a Professional Review.

 The Professional Review can involve an interview, a presentation and other exercises, and measures professional competence.
 You can find out more about the attributes, knowledge and experience required from your corresponding professional body website: